The Ministry of Social Affairs and Health is responsible for developing and preparing the legislation concerning income security for the unemployed.

-If the conditions for additional days are not met, the TE office is obliged to organise an opportunity to work or study for as long as necessary to maintain the person’s right to unemployment allowance until his/her retirement age.
+If the conditions for additional days are not met, the unemployed person is entitled to services or work organized by the home municipality or the TE office for as long as necessary to maintain the person’s right to unemployment allowance until his/her retirement age.

 If an unemployed person has received unemployment allowance for the maximum period or does not meet the work requirement, he/she may receive labour market subsidy.

 Activation model for unemployment security

 If unemployed persons are working part-time or only occasionally during their unemployment period, their unemployment allowance or labour market subsidy will be coordinated with the earnings.
 Earnings under EUR 300 per month do not reduce the amount of unemployment benefit.
 If the earnings exceed EUR 300 per month, a sum corresponding a half of the earnings exceeding EUR 300 will be reduced from the unemployment benefit.
 You can estimate the amount of adjusted unemployment benefit here: